Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 object to the test for assertions.

 Deleting a todo will simply `click` the `.delete` button and again `waitForResponse` for that network activity.

+### Route Interception

+Our [tests](/EndtoEnd/playwright/e2e.test.js#L4-4) are setup to pull in an environment variable that indicates to use mocks for the API.
+Our [page object](/EndtoEnd/playwright/app-page.js#L10-14), when that flag is set, iterates over the handlers and attaches them using the `route` method.

+These `mockedRoutes` come from another file that is simply a dictionary of `urlString -> function` and then a `urlToRegex` method is used to ensure the base url can be ignored and the standard `/thing/:id` syntax can be used for matching.